somir1/marsRover/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### `npm backend`

+Runs the app in the backend development mode.\
+Cd in to server folder and run command

 The page will reload when you make changes.\
 You may also see any lint errors in the console.